History and role

 Administration

-The High Court is a single national court which sits in a number of courthouses in different parts of the country.
+The High Court is a single national court which sits in several courthouses in different parts of the country.
 Judges are permanently located in Wellington, Auckland and Christchurch.
-High Court judges from the three main centres go on circuit to other locations as needed.
-The work of the court is organised nationally by the Chief High Court Judge to ensure a match between judicial resources and work.
+High Court judges from the three main centres travel on circuit to other locations as needed.
+The work of the Court is organised nationally by the Chief High Court Judge to ensure a match between judicial resources and work.

 Bibliography